 The SPARC initiative focuses on using mixed methods research to identify how people are experiencing the accrual of systemic racism and to leverage that knowledge towards systems transformation.
 From December 5th to December 9th, 2016, SPARC collected qualitative and quantitative data on the racial dimensions of homelessness in Pierce County.
 Data collected included:

-The Tacoma/Lakewood/Pierce County Continuum of Care developed and implements the Plan to End Homelessness.
-The plan contains the goals and priorities of the Continuum to make homelessness rare, brief and non-recurring in Pierce County.
+Pierce County Human Services, in collaboration with the Tacoma-Pierce County Continuum of Care and local jurisdictions developed and implemented the Pierce County Five-Year Plan to Address Homelessness in 2020.
+The plan contains the goals and priorities of the County to address homelessness with a regional approach to make homelessness rare, brief and non-recurring.

 Plan to End Youth and Young Adult Homelessness (October 2013)

 The Tacoma/Lakewood/Pierce County Continuum of Care incorporated the Plan to End Youth and Young Adult Homelessness into the Plan to End Homelessness in 2013, adding important goals towards creating a continuum of services to make youth homelessness rare, brief, and non-recurring in Pierce County.